macsakini/Mpesa-Gateway/README.md

-# Mpesa Gateway
+# Mpesa Daraja Gateway

 This is the mpesa gateway repo.

-# Instructions on running the application
+# Setting up the application.

 Currently there exists no user interface for the application.
 Fork the application to a folder on your desired location.

+## Instructions on running the application

 The main.py file requires inputs from the terminal.
-Thus use the following steps:
+Thus follow these steps:

 1. Run __python main.py__ on your terminal/command prompt.